 Imagine days spent trekking through pine forests along routes that reveal hidden waterfalls.
 Picture secret caves transformed into Orthodox chapels.

-Envisage yourself driving along quiet country roads, uncovering tiny stone villages where locals play backgammon, and where homely tavernas serve smoked country sausages to be enjoyed by an open fire.
+Envisage yourself driving along quiet country roads, uncovering tiny stone villages filled with traditional kafenions and homely tavernas that serve smoked country sausages to be enjoyed by an open fire.
 All of this provides a glimpse into what you can expect in Karpenisi.

 Things to do in Karpenisi

-The highlight of Karpenisi though is not the town itself.
+The highlight of a trip to Karpenisi Greece is not the town itself, however.
 It is the tiny traditional Greek villages nearby.

 Visit Neo Mikro Chorio